West Chester University of Pennsylvania

 TRAINING ANALYST: US Department of Labor.
 Job Information

 BILINGUAL OUTREACH EDUCATOR: This position staffs the mobile market and assists in outreach efforts among the Spanish-speaking community; leads seasonal cooking classes at various locations; and administers pre- and post-surveys and focus groups in Spanish for program evaluation.
 The ideal candidate will possess a bachelor’s degree in education, nutrition, public health or a related discipline; have experience teaching food education classes in Spanish to various age groups; and experience working with diverse populations including recipients of public benefits.
-Click here to read more.
+Read more.

 FISCAL OPERATIONS SPECIALIST: Department of Labor, Philadelphia.
 Application deadline fast approaching!
 Job Information

 EXECUTIVE DIRECTOR for EXTERNAL RELATIONS: West Chester University.
-For job description, qualification requirements and application click here.
+Job description, qualification requirements and application

 MPA students entering the program with less than one year of relevant post-baccalaureate work experience are required to complete either a three-credit internship or professional development seminar.
 This requirement is waived for students who can demonstrate more than one year of relevant post-baccalaureate work experience.